-BirdReturns delivered 779 acres of additional habitat in its Spring 2017 Program thanks to generous support this year from the California Ricelands Waterbird Foundation.
+BirdReturns delivered a total of 1,926 acres of temporary wetland habitat for waterbirds in Sacramento Valley in its Fall 2018 Program.
+The majority, 1,496 acres, of the high quality “pop-up” habitat created this fall was possible thanks to generous support from the California Ricelands Waterbird Foundation.
 The Nature Conservancy is grateful for the important partnership with the rice industry and the significant role the Rice Commission continues to play in facilitating this successful program.

 BENEFITS TO BIRDS

-The Foundation’s investment in BirdReturns primarily benefited shorebirds migrating through the Central Valley.
-In the late winter shorebirds are abundant in rice country, and there is relatively scarce suitable habitat for resting and feeding.
-The pop-up wetlands created on these rice fields provided additional high-quality habitat at a critical time during spring migration.
+The Foundation’s investment in BirdReturns primarily benefited shorebirds migrating through the Central Valley, which is the linchpin of the Pacific Flyway.
+Pop-up or temporary wetland habitat in rice country can provide huge benefits for shorebirds in early fall when suitable habitat is scarce.
+The pop-up wetlands created on these rice fields provided high-quality habitat at an extremely critical time during fall migration.
+They serve as crucial stopover sites, where birds can rest and feed on their long migrations.
 Target species include the long-billed dowitcher, least sandpiper, dunlin, greater yellowlegs, curlew, plover, black-necked stilts, white-faced ibis, and American avocet.
 Other species benefiting from BirdReturns habitat include greater and lesser sandhill crane and numerous goose and duck species.
-Since the beginning of BirdReturns in 2014, Conservancy scientists have conducted over 13,000 bird counts on BirdReturns fields, and counted over 1.5 million birds during that time.
-We monitored bird response at all seven sites during the enrolled weeks, and continued to monitor following the enrolled treatment period as long as water or bird presence was recorded.